ELELAB/N-glycan-TIF/README.md

                            (e) N_Glycan_Serum_Analysis.R
                            (f) N_Glycan_Figures.R

-Aditionally the folder with R-scrips contins a sub-folder with dataframes geneated by scripts a-e, which may be used for easy plotting using script f, or to check results.
+Aditionally the folder with R-scrips contains a sub-folder with dataframes geneated by scripts a-e, which may be used for easy plotting using script f, or to check results.

+NOTES:

+We suggest to use Rstudio to run the scripts of interest.
 It is vital that the script N_Glycan_Functions.R is always run as the initital script as this scripts contains packages and costum functions needed for running the rest of the code.